Kit Packages Include:

 - The building price is just that… the price for the building itself.
 For the foundation, allow $4-$8 per square foot.

-- You will need to hire a local structural engineer who will design a foundation plan for your home, you will then provide this to your chosen foundation specialist.
-This plan (along with the building plans/blueprints) will also be required as part of the permit application.
+- You will need to hire a local structural engineer who will produce a foundation plan for your new structure; you will then provide this to your chosen foundation specialist.
+This plan (along with the building blueprints) will also be required as part of the permit application.

 - Unless you have extensive experience in installing foundations, it is HIGHLY recommended that you have the foundation poured by experienced professionals.